A great set of nursing pads will be your new breast friends. But how do you choose a brand that won’t let you down when you let down?

 What are the best reusable breast pads?

 All washable nursing pads are not created equal.
-Many brands that claim to be eco-friendly contain a layer of PU plastic to provide waterproofing, and still leak from the base of the pad, while those that don’t contain plastic frequently leak right through.
-We like new Just’nCase nursing pads because they offer the best combination of leakproof performance with superior absorbency capacity, all without a layer of PU plastic.
+We like Just’nCase nursing pads because they offer an excellent combination of leakproof performance with superior absorbency capacity.
 This is because they’re designed with Confitex’s patented leakproof textile technology, and have a special GravityDri™ pocket at the base of the pad to trap and hold a lot more milk than other pads can hold without leaking.

 What are the best nursing pads for sensitive skin?

 Look for nursing pads that have an inner layer of soft, hypoallergenic fabric designed to quickly draw the breastmilk leakage away from your skin so you don’t experience chafing.
-You may also want to check whether they have been lab-tested and proven to be breathable and free of potentially harmful PFOS and PFOA chemicals (more ticks for Just’nCase nursing pads here).
+You may also want to check whether they have been lab-tested and proven to be breathable and free of potentially harmful PFAS chemicals (more ticks for Just’nCase nursing pads here).

 Do breast pads cause thrush and infections?